MicrosoftDocs/Virtualization-Documentation/virtualization/hyperv_on_windows/user_guide/vmsession.md

 PowerShell Direct has different behaviors when connecting to virtual machines versus Windows containers.
 When connecting to a Windows container, the `-RunAsAdministrator` flag allows Administrator connections without explicit credentials.
 Since virtual machines do not give the host implied administrator access, you need to explicitly enter credentials.

 Administrator credentials can be passed to the virtual machine with the `-Credential` parameter or by entering them manually when prompted.

+### Error: The credential is invalid.

+**Error message:**
+Enter-PSSession : The credential is invalid.

+**Potential causes:**
+* The guest credentials couldn't be validated
+  * The supplied credentials were incorrect.
+  * There are no user accounts in the guest (the OS hasn't booted before)
+  * If connecting as Administrator:  Administrator has not been set as an active user.
+Learn more [here](https://technet.microsoft.com/en-us/library/hh825104.aspx).

+### Enter-PSSession : The input VMName parameter does not resolve to any virtual machine.

 -------------